You

 Absolute Comparative Superlative

-Some two-syllable adjectives have two correct forms of both the comparative and the superlative:
+two-syllable adjectives have two correct forms of both the comparative and the

 Narrower clever polite